A Multi-Task Embedder For Retrieval Augmented LLMs: Impact of LLM-Embedder on Different LLMs

 \section{Impact of LLM-Embedder on Different LLMs}

-We evaluate the impact of LLM-Embedder different LLMs to validate its generalization ability.
+We evaluate the impact of LLM-Embedder when augmenting different LLMs to validate its generalization ability.
 Specifically, we utilize Aquila-7B-Chat~\cite{Aquila}, Qwen-7B-Chat~\cite{Qwen}, Baichuan2-7B-Chat~\cite{Baichuan2}, and Llama-2-13B-Chat~\cite{touvron2023llama}.
 The results are shown in Table~\ref{tab:generalization}.
-Specifically, we compare two baselines: None, where LLM is used individually without retrieval augmentation; BGE, where LLM is augmented with retrieved knowledge, examples, and memory (introduced in Appendix~\ref{appendix:dataset}).
-We report the average accuracy for MMLU, accuracy for PopQA, average score for in-context learning, and perplexity for both Multi-Session Chat and Arxiv.
+We report the average accuracy for MMLU, accuracy for PopQA, the average score for in-context learning, and perplexity for both Multi-Session Chat and Arxiv.
 Note that we do not replicate the evaluation of tool learning and conversational search because their performances are directly measured by retrieval metrics.

-We can observe that our conclusions in Section~\ref{subsec:analysis} still holds.
-First of all, retrieval from external world benefits LLM's performance in all four scenarios, since the performance of the plain LLM (i.e. None) underperforms retrieval-augmented one (BGE and LLM-Embedder).
-Besides, our proposed LLM-Embedder is able to generalize well and maintain its superiority over BGE on most datasets (PopQA and ICL in particular).
-An exception is MMLU, where LLM-Embedder is slightly outperformed by BGE when using Qwen, Baichuan, and Llama-2-13B.
-It seems that different LLMs utilize the same knowledge in different ways, thereby obtaining a little different results.
+We can observe that our conclusions in Section~\ref{subsec:experiment-overall} still hold.
+First of all, retrieval from the external world benefits LLM's performance in all four scenarios, since the performance of the plain LLM (i.e. None) underperforms retrieval-augmented one (BGE and LLM-Embedder).
+Besides, our proposed LLM-Embedder is able to generalize well to other LLMs and maintain its superiority over BGE on most datasets (PopQA and ICL in particular).
+This observation highlights the practical effectiveness and versatility of LLM-Embedder.